assert-justice/Curriculum/intro_programming/python.md

 Everything after the `#` is ignored by Python.
 The above is a trivial example but learning how to write good comments is a very important skill.
 When you're writing out more complicated programs it can often be a good idea to spell out how that program should work with comments before you write any of the code.

 There is a school of thought that suggests you should not use comments, that the code you write should be so well formatted and your choice of variable and function names should be so descriptive that no comments are necessary.
 Ignore these people.
-Certainly variables and functions should be named descriptive things but comments are incredibly important for helping others understand your code.
+Certainly variables and functions should be named descriptive and sensible things but comments are incredibly important for helping others understand your code.
 They will even help you when you go back to your code after six months and have forgotten how everything works.

+#### Our friend Gary

+Meet Gary.
+You will get to know Gary, although that may not be their name.
+You will program with Gary as a hobbyist or a coworker.
+Gary is a competent programmer but does not like to comment his code and he usually uses terse or even single character names for the variables and functions he writes.
+For this reason it can be hard to read and understand his code.
+In the exercises to follow you will be tasked with not just writing code but reading code and explaining what it does.
+Sometimes Gary's code.
+But don't be too hard on him, because we are all Gary sometimes.
+We study his code as an exercise to mentally simulate the code we see and figure out what it does.
+You'll be spending much more time reading and interpreting code then you will writing it.

 ### Errors

+As the saying goes "To err is human, to debug is divine."
+You will make mistakes because everybody does and Python will do its best to report those mistakes to you as errors.
+There are a few different major kinds.

+Syntax errors are the easiest kind to deal with.
+That means your code is malformed somehow and won't run at all.
+Python's error messages for syntax errors are...usually helpful but can be a little vague.
+As always I would encourage you to look for code that does something similar and see what you might be missing.
+Common sources for syntax errors are messed up indentation, missing parentheses, quotation marks, commas, or colons.
+Syntax highlighting comes in handy here.
+If you're using any kind of code editor it will color parts of your code based on what they are, strings, functions, reserved keywords, whatever.

+Runtime errors happen, as the name suggests, when you are actually running your program.
+The annoying part of these errors is that they may only occur some of the time so debugging them is less straightforward than syntax errors.
+For this reason stricter languages are designed to catch potential runtime errors in the compile stage.
+There are a ton of different kinds of runtime errors like if you try to divide by `0` or use a variable that doesn't exist yet.

+Finally the most nefarious kind of error is one where Python doesn't complain at all but your program doesn't do what you expect.
+Like if you try to sum a list of numbers and the result is `0`.
+Stay strong brave coding adventurer, because this is the kind of error that no language no matter how well designed can completely protect you from.
+Our strategy for this kind of bug is to test test test.
+Write a little bit of code and make sure it does what you expect.
+Get in the practice of mentally simulating your code before you run it and making sure the results match.
+Hot showers, dancing in the moonlight, and responsible use of controlled substances are not proven to help but are nevertheless recommended.

 ### Operators